hedata/personal/content/publication/pensionsfirst/index.md

 ---
-title: "Erstzugänge in Eigenpension 2010: Arbeitsmarkt-und Branchenintegration von InvaliditätspensionszugängerInnen; Endbericht; Studie im Auftrag des bmask"
+title: "Erstzugänge in Eigenpension 2010: Arbeitsmarkt-und Branchenintegration von Invaliditätspensions- zugängerInnen"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here